andrew-paterson/ember-changeset-webforms/test-app/app/templates/docs/creating-custom-fields.md

 ### Focussing and unfocussing the field

 At any point your component can set `this.args.formField.focussed` equal to `true` or `false`.
-Unless the fields `showValidationWhenFocussed` property is true, all validation UI will be hidden on the field for as long as the fields `focussed` property is `true`.
+Unless the fields `showValidationWhenFocussed` property is true, all validation UI will be omitted on the field for as long as the fields `focussed` property is `true`.

 In the example below, we set `focussed` to true when the text input is focussed.